temcocontrols/T3000Webview/docs/t3000/shared-db/shared-center-db-summary.md

                   Read shared trends and device data over LAN.
 ```

-- **Server PC** — writes to center SQL DB and also keeps a local SQLite copy
+- **Server PC** — writes shared/trend data to the center SQL DB; local SQLite keeps core local runtime info only
-- **Client PCs** — read from center SQL DB, keep local SQLite for offline use
+- **Client PCs** — read shared/trend data from the center SQL DB; local SQLite keeps core local runtime info for offline continuity

 ---

 ## 3. Setup — Two Phases

+**Summary:** This setup gives your team one shared view of the building.
+Users on any T3000 PC can see the same trends, device data, and connection status in real time.

+**How to use this section:**
-**Phase 1** is done once on the PC that will host SQL Server. **Phase 2** is done on every T3000 PC — choose Server role on the host PC, Client role on all others.
+1. Do **Phase 1** once on the main PC that will host SQL Server.
+2. Do **Phase 2** on every T3000 PC:
+      - Host PC = **Server** role
+      - All other PCs = **Client** role

 <div style="padding:16px 0;">